 Barnett works as a neurosurgeon in a private practice in the metropolitan Atlanta area.
 She trained at the Medical College of Georgia in treatment of complex spine injuries as well as spinal cord and brain injury.
 Dr. Barnett is interested in ongoing treatments investigated through the auspices of United Spinal Association.

-Ms. Dunn worked in the field of rehabilitation nursing since 1975, and exclusively with clients with SCI since 1984.
-She worked in both private sector acute rehabilitation facilities and in a VA SCI Center, as a staff nurse, educator, and clinical nurse specialist and rehabilitation case manager.
-She is published in the field, speaks and teaches nationally and internationally, and is the recipient of numerous professional awards.
+Ms. Dunn worked in the field of rehabilitation nursing from 1975, and exclusively with clients with SCI from 1984 until her retirement in 2017.
+She worked in both private sector acute rehabilitation facilities and in a VA SCI Center, as a staff nurse, educator, and clinical nurse specialist, and rehabilitation case manager.
+She is published in the field, spoke and taught nationally and internationally, and is the recipient of numerous professional awards.
 She has functioned as moderator on the CareCure website and its predecessors since 1997.

 Ann “Downey” Hinrichs, MSPT, CLCP

 Downey Hinrichs has been a physical therapist for over 20 years specializing in catastrophic rehabilitation with an emphasis on SCI.
 She has worked in a variety of settings including a Model Center for SCI rehabilitation.
 Currently, she works as an independent consultant and clinician in the northern VA area.